Why plan a Connecticut winter vacation?

 Mystic is only an hour and forty minutes away from downtown Greenwich along I-95.

-It’s also the center of an expansive area of winter attractions and activities.
+Mystic is also the center of an expansive area of attractions and activities, including during the winter.

 Top places to visit in Mystic, Connecticut, in the winter